- What We Do

-Our work includes implementation of a range of HTC approaches, including community-based HTC, client-initiated HTC, HTC in clinical settings and support of HTC programs that reach specific populations.
+Our work includes implementation of a range of HTC approaches, including community-based HTC, client-initiated HTC, provider-initiated HTC in clinical settings and support of HTC programs that reach specific key populations.
 These populations include pregnant mothers, couples (where partners are counseled, tested and disclose together), men, children, adolescents and key populations at higher risk of infection.
 Additional implementation science efforts help to inform expanded approaches to accelerating entry into HIV care and treatment after diagnosis.
 Illustrative examples of our work include:

 Additional illustrative activities include:

 - Training and support for HIV counselors and other staff